 An LT11 – Final Notice of Intent to Levy outlines the IRS’ intentions to issue a levy against your wages, bank accounts, social security income, 1099 income, and any other assets to cover the taxes you may owe.

 Previously, the IRS sent letter 1058 letting taxpayers know about an intent to levy their property and their right to file an Appeals hearing.

-LT11 is a shorter notice that looks a lot like the previous IRS collections notices you received if you have unpaid tax debt.
+LT11 is a shorter notice that looks a lot like the previous IRS collections notices you received if you have unpaid back taxes.
 Because of this, it may be tempting to ignore form LT11 as “just another tax bill.”

 But the LT11 notice signals that time is running out.
-You can’t ignore your tax debt any longer without serious consequences.
+You can’t ignore your back taxes any longer without serious consequences.

-If you don’t pay the balance or reach out to explore your options with the IRS within 30 days, the IRS can seize your money, including funds in your bank account, W-2 or 1099 income, social security income, and even personal property and motor vehicles to cover the tax debt you owe.
+If you don’t pay the balance or reach out to explore your options with the IRS within 30 days, the IRS can seize your money, including funds in your bank account, W-2 or 1099 income, social security income, and even personal property and motor vehicles to cover the back taxes you owe.

 The agency can also file a Notice of Federal Tax Lien on any real estate you own or might purchase in the future.